peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Notes></a>
 ## Notes

-<small><sup id=Note1>(1)</sup> For the definition of an RNG, it is irrelevant&mdash;
-- how hard it is to predict the numbers the item produces,
-- how well the item passes statistical randomness tests,
-- whether the item is initialized automatically or not,
-- whether the item uses only its input and its state to produce numbers, or
-- whether the item extracts random bits from one or more noise sources.

-If the generator produces numbers with unequal probabilities, but is otherwise an RNG as defined here, then  _randomness extraction_ (which is outside the scope of this document) can make it produce numbers with closer to equal probabilities.</small>
+<small><sup id=Note1>(1)</sup> The definition of an RNG covers the entire range of devices and programs that generate numbers that behave like uniform random numbers.
+For example, the definition of an RNG includes pseudorandom number generators (PRNGs); so-called "true" random number generators; APIs that provide uniform random-behaving numbers to applications; and so on.
+Such items are RNGs as defined here regardless of their predictability, how well they pass statistical randomness tests, whether they extract random bits from noise sources, or whether they use only their input and their state to produce numbers.
+However, it is outside the scope of this document to give advice on which RNG to choose for a particular purpose.

+On the other hand, the definition of an RNG does not include items that generate non-uniform random numbers, even if they otherwise meet the criteria of an RNG as defined here.
+(For example, RNGs exclude Gaussian and similar noise generators.)
+Many of these items, however, typically serve as so-called "entropy sources", from which uniform random numbers can be derived through techniques collectively known as  _randomness extraction_ (which is outside the scope of this document).

+For the most part, the concept of an RNG is designed only to serve as a backbone for the `RNDINT` method, which all other randomization methods in this document are based on.</small>

 <small><sup id=Note2>(2)</sup> Pedersen, K., "[**Reconditioning your quantile function**](https://arxiv.org/abs/1704.07949v3)", arXiv:1704.07949v3 [stat.CO], 2018.</small>